Download free PDF and review.

 I met Jose Gutierrez on his wedding day.
 Paul and I had barely unpacked the rented Penske truck after our move from Texas back to Los Angeles.
 We made it just in time to see one of my closest friends, Janeen get married to a guy who met, courted, and proposed to her all within the nine months we lived in Texas.
 I was anxious to meet the person I’d heard so much about.
 Jose was kind, quiet, and looked at Janeen like he’d never seen anything more beautiful in all his life.
 For the next several years, we lived a couple of blocks over from them and got to know them well before we parted ways–they to Ecuador as missionaries and us to the blistering frigid outpost commonly known as “Michigan”.

 Jose is a man of few words, the last to speak up in most rooms, but he’s a deep well of wisdom.
 He’s from El Llano, a small town in the state of El Llano, in the state of Michoacan, Mexico.
 His family was poor–so poor that he stole bread from a “rich” store owner–not out of greed, but hunger.
-Out of necessity, Jose reluctantly came to the U.S. as a migrant worker.
-Jose and many of his family members received amnesty under the Reagan administration.
+Out of necessity, Jose reluctantly came to the U.S. as a migrant worker to send money back to his family in Mexico.
+Eventually, the rest of his family joined him and many of them received amnesty under the Reagan administration.
 Here, Jose earned a high school diploma, an A.A. from Rio Hondo Community College in drafting, and a B.A. in Organizational Leadership from Biola.
 To top it off, he’s run more than 70 marathons.

 I can’t think of the issue of undocumented persons (what some call “illegal immigrants”) without thinking of Jose.
 The issue of undocumented persons has been a political talking point for some time, and for this project, I wanted to uncover the human life behind the headlines.
 That’s how I found Kit Danley, who’s been working the front lines of this issue in Phoenix, Arizona for more than 30 years through her ministry, Neighborhood Ministries.